-- (a) name of the payer and payee; - (c) account number of the payer and payee, or if no account is used exists, a unique transaction identifier or transaction number; and - (d) address, or date and place of birth of the payer, or national identity number, or customer identification number.
+- (a) name of the payer; - (c) account number of the payer, or if no account exists, a unique identifier or transaction number; and - (d) address, or date and place of birth of the payer, or national identity number, or customer identification number.

-Regulation 5 provides that for batch file transfers comprised of individual funds transfers of \$1,000 or more from a single payer to a beneficiary financial institution outside.
-The Bahamas, the individual transfers within the batch file need carry only the payer 's account number or a unique transaction identifier or transaction number, provided that the batch file itself contains complete payer and payee information as indicated in Regulation 4(a) and (b).
+Regulation 5 provides that for batch file transfers comprised of individual funds transfers of \$1,000 or more from a single payer to a beneficiary financial institution outside The Bahamas, the individual transfers within the batch file need carry only the payer's account number or a unique identifier or transaction number, provided that the batch file itself contains complete payer information.

 Regulation 6 sets out the information that must accompany domestic funds transfers.
-Where the originating and beneficiary financial institutions are both located within The Bahamas, wire transfers need be accompanied only by the payer-2's account number or a unique transaction identifier or a transaction number which permits the transaction to be traced back to the payer.
-However, if requested by the beneficiary financial institution or the intermediary financial institution (i.e. the financial institution of wire transfers), complete payer information must be provided by the originating financial institution within three business days of such request.
+Where the originating and beneficiary financial institutions are both located within The Bahamas, wire transfers need be accompanied only by the payer's account number or a unique identifier or a transaction number which permits the transaction to be traced back to the payer.
+However, if requested by the beneficiary financial institution, complete payer information must be provided by the originating financial institution within three business days of such request.